EnrichEuropeana/transcribathon.eu/public_html/wp-content/plugins/wp-data-access/readme.txt

 === WP Data Access ===
 Contributors: peterschulznl, maxxschulz, freemius
-Tags: data, table, tables, datatables, database, csv, sql server, progresql, oracle, mysql, mariadb, ms access, json, xml, excel, charts, builder, simple, responsive, dynamic
+Tags: table, tables, data, datatable, datatables, csv, import, export, database, sql server, progresql, oracle, mysql, mariadb, ms access, json, xml, excel, charts, builder, simple, responsive, dynamic
 Donate link: https://www.paypal.me/kpsch
 Requires at least: 4.8.3
 Tested up to: 6.0
-Stable tag: 5.2.4
+Stable tag: 5.2.5
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 WP Data Access is the #1 plugin for creating professional tables, charts and data entry forms directly from the WordPress dashboard

 ## Description
-WP Data Access is a powerful data administration, publication, and development tool.
+WP Data Access is a powerful data administration, publication and development tool.
 An intuitive interface helps to create responsive tables and charts for back-end and front-end usage in just minutes.
 Highly customizable CRUD pages are generated on the fly.
 No programming skills required.

 The plugin supports more complex features for advanced users, including remote database and file access, master-detail pages, lookups, inline editing, advanced search options, dynamic hyperlinks, WordPress media library integration, WordPress role management integration and many more.
 Programmers can also benefit from the WP Data Access API, which can be used to access remote databases and data files directly from their PHP code.

-### Tables
+### Data Tables
 > Use the Data Publisher to create professional data tables for back-end and front-end usage.

 #### Levels